-Dear:
+Dear :

-This is in response to a letter from your authorized representative dated July 18, 2001, requesting a ruling under section 877(c) of the Internal Revenue Code of 1986 ("Code") that A's loss of citizenship (expatriation) did not have for one of its principal purposes the avoidance of U.S. taxes under subtitle A or subtitle B of the Code.
-Additional information was submitted in a letter dated November 6, 2001.
+This is in response to a letter dated January 15, 2003, requesting a ruling that A's loss of U.S. lawful permanent residence (expatriation) did not have for one of its principal purposes the avoidance of U.S. taxes under subtitle A or subtitle B of the Code.
 The information submitted for consideration is substantially as set forth below.

-The ruling contained in this letter is based upon information and representations submitted by the taxpayer and accompanied by penalty of perjury statements executed by an appropriate party.
+The ruling contained in this letter is based upon information and representations submitted by the taxpayer and accompanied by a penalty of perjury statement executed by an appropriate party.
 While this office has not verified any of the material submitted in support of the request for rulings, it is subject to verification on examination.

-A was a citizen of the United States by reason of his birth in the United States on Date C. A expatriated on Date D and became a citizen of Country B on the same date.
-On the date of A's expatriation, his net worth exceeded the requisite amount set forth in section 877(a)(2).
+A was born on Date B in Country C. A is a citizen of Country C where he now lives.
+A is subject to Country C worldwide income and estate taxation.
+A expatriated on Date D. On the date of A's expatriation, his net worth exceeded the applicable amount set forth in section 877(a)(2).

-Section 877 generally provides that a citizen who loses U.S. citizenship or a U.S. long-term resident who ceases to be taxed as a lawful permanent resident (individuals who "expatriate") within the 10-year period immediately preceding the close of the taxable year will be subject to the special rules of section 877(d) for such taxable year, unless such loss did not have for one of its principal purposes the avoidance of U.S.
+Section 877 generally provides that a citizen who loses U.S. citizenship or a U.S. long-term resident who ceases to be taxed as a lawful permanent resident (individuals who "expatriate") within the 10-year period immediately preceding the close of the taxable year will be subject to the special rules of section 877(d) for such taxable year, unless such loss did not have for one of its principal purposes the avoidance of U.S. taxes.

-taxes.
 Sections 2107 and 2501(a)(3) provide special estate and gift tax regimes, respectively, for individuals who expatriate with a principal purpose to avoid U.S. taxes.